cbrilliant20/devHub/README.md

 ### Weaknesses:

-Categorizing the posts may be trickier then I think
+Categorizing the posts may be trickier then I think.
+Layout is a bit lopsided

 ### Opportunities: